Executive Order Requirement to Wear Face Covering While Inside Buildings

-The Circuit Court Clerk’s Office appreciates your patience and understanding and will remain dedicated to providing the highest quality of service possible during this pandemic.
+I, along with my staff, appreciate your patience and understanding and we remain dedicated to providing the highest quality of service possible during this pandemic.

 The clerk of the circuit court is a constitutional official and is elected to an 8-year term by the voters of the locality.
 The clerk handles administrative matters for the court and also has authority to probate wills, grant administration of estates, and appoint guardians.
 The clerk is the custodian of the court records, and the clerk’s office is where deeds are recorded and marriage licenses issued.